galaxyproject/SARS-CoV-2/genomics/7-VariantsDescription/S-protein/README.md

 ##### Ala522Val

+A C-to-T variation in second position of the codon causes an Ala522Val subsitution in the RBD of the spike protein.
+This variation does not cause a change in hydrophobic or electrostatic properties of the spike protein, since both Alanine and Valine are hydrophobic amino acids.

 ### Heptad Repeat (HR) Domains

+Heptad Repeat Domains are regions containing repeated motifs of seven amino acids.
+The exact amino acid is rarely important in the repetition, but the nature of the amino acid is.
+These motifs create a tube structure with an hydrophobic core.
+In spike proteins HR1 and HR2 motifs create salt bridges.
+They form a tertiary structure involved in the docking and fusion of the virus membrane with the host cell.

 ##### Lys921Gln : Salt Bridge

 An A-to-C variant causes a Lys921Gln amino acid replacement in the spike glycoprotein (S) .
 S is a homotrimeric protein containing two subdomain S1 and S2 mediating receptor recognition and membrane fusion [[4]](#ref4).
 The S2 subdomains contain two heptad repeat (repeats of units containing seven amino acids) regions: HR1 and HR2.
 The substitution we observed is located in HR1 and forms a salt bridge with Gln1188 with HR2.
 This salt bridge is involved in the formation of a HR1/HR2 hairpin structures [[5]](#ref5).
 This site invariably contains Lys in all human SARS-related coronaviruses (S protein residue 903) as well as in many other coronaviruses.
 However, more distantly related coronaviruses including transmissible gastroenteritis coronavirus (TGEV), the porcine respiratory coronavirus (PRCV), the canine coronavirus (CCV), the feline peritonitis virus (FIPV), and the porcine epidemic diarrhea virus (PDEV) all contain Gln at the corresponding position [[5]](#ref5).
 The Lys921Gln change would prevent the formation of the salt bridge with Gln1188 and may have structural and functional implications for the spike protein structure and, consequently, COVID-19 virulence.

+##### Ala942Ser : Hydrogen bond

+A G-to-T variation causes a Ala942Ser subsitution in the HR1 domain of the Spike protein.
+This residue align with a residue involved in an hydrogen bond in MERS virus.
+If this bond is present in SARS-COV-2, it could be disrupted by this variation since it replaces an hydrophobic amino acid to a polar one.

+##### Lys921Gln : Salt Bridge

 ### References